 Pepper sprays, unfortunately, are illegal to buy, sell or own in Singapore, so it can be hard to procure one.
 However, for the sake of safety, especially if you're a solo female traveller, it's not difficult to bring along a tiny spray bottle and make an impromptu one wherever you go with chilli, pepper and water, or even simply using the hand sanitiser sprays everyone should keep in their bag.

-For the ultimate pacifist, keep a personal alarm (see above photo) that emits a shrill noise when activated, either by pulling or pressing a button.
-Stealth is a pickpocket's biggest advantage, so drawing eyes to wherever you make it hard for them to proceed without being seen.
+For the ultimate pacifist, keep a personal alarm (see above photo) that emits a shrill noise when activated by pulling or pressing a button.
+Stealth is a pickpocket's biggest advantage, so drawing eyes to wherever you are makes it hard for them to proceed without being seen.

 Safe travels!
 And if you need more travel research, here are some links to help you out.